BelT26/Finding-Pluto/README.md

 I wanted to include several questions for each of the planets and so I created a multidimensional array for the question objects.

 The currentQuestion variable contains two indices.
 The first number relates to the index of the planet the user has reached and the second is a random number between 0 and 2.
-I decided to use a random number for the second index to make the game more interesting by generation a different sequence of questions each time the user plays.
+I used a random number for the second index to make the game more interesting by generating a different sequence of questions each time the user plays.

 With time I would like to add separate illustrations by friends' children for each question.
 I would do this by adding a questionImage property to all of the question objects and update the displayQuestion function to retrieve the image source.